-His research reflects his interests in IT-enabled innovation, stakeholder perceptions of IT, and user contributions in online communities and has been published and presented at ICIS, ECIS, AMCIS and SAIS conferences and top-tier journals.
-He has served as co-editor for the International Conference on Engaged Management Scholarship and as a reviewer for ICIS, ECIS, AMCIS, SAIS and PACIS.
+Young’s research reflects his interests in IT-enabled innovation, stakeholder perceptions of IT, user contributions in online communities, and entrepreneurship ecosystems and has been presented at conferences and published in top-tier journals.
+He has served as co-editor for the International Conference on Engaged Management Scholarship and as a reviewer for many information systems and entrepreneurship conferences and journals.

-Young received his Ph.D. in computer information systems at the Center for Process Innovation (CEPRIN) at Georgia State University and an MBA concentrating in finance, also from Georgia State University.
-While working in New York City, he completed a graduate-level program in information technology and management from New York University.
-His undergraduate degree is in industrial management from The Culverhouse College of Commerce & Business Administration at The University of Alabama.
+Young earned his Ph.D. in computer information systems at the Center for Process Innovation (CEPRIN) at Georgia State University and an MBA focused in finance, also from Georgia State University.
+While working in New York City in the late ’90s, he completed a graduate-level program in information technology and management from New York University.
+His undergraduate degree is in industrial management from Culverhouse College of Business at The University of Alabama.

-Previously, Young worked in industry as an IT consultant in New York City, Boston, Phoenix, London, England and Angers, France.
-His clients included The Prudential, NECX, Packard-Bell, John Hancock and Motorola.
-In these various industry roles, he worked with small teams to employ advanced technologies to manage, develop, customize and implement enterprise applications.
+Previously, Young worked in manufacturing management for three years while developing an ISO-9000-based quality system and then as an IT / ERP principal consultant in New York City, Boston, London, England and Angers, France (among other places).
+His clients included Prudential, NECX, Packard Bell, John Hancock and Motorola.
+In these various roles, he worked with small teams to deploy advanced technologies to manage, develop, customize, and implement enterprise applications and financial systems for organizations.

-Young enjoys college and pro sports and spends his free time reading and as much time as possible with his two daughters, Olivia and Eliza, and his wife, Jill.
+Young enjoys college football, pro sports and reading, and spends as much time as possible with his two daughters, Olivia and Eliza, and his beautiful wife of over 25 years, Jill.